stat4701/2014/_posts/2014-04-13-celene-junkchart-blog2.md

      ]
 ```

-and could have a lot more meaningful information incorporated into my data points!<br>
+and could have a lot more meaningful information incorporated into my data points!
+Clearly, this latter structure is a large improvement and I started to really appreciate d3's data-binding feature upon discovering this.<br>

-The final code and visualization can be viewed here: http://bl.ocks.org/celenechang/10517119<br><br>
+The final code and visualization can be viewed here: [Grand Slam visualization](http://bl.ocks.org/celenechang/10517119).
+In general I'm pleased with how it turned out.
+The trends are interesting; here are a few:<br><br>

+* Federer's decline in the US Open - after winning in 2008, he's exited 1 round earlier than the previous year almost consistently<br>
+* Nadal's near-total dominance of the French Open is underscored<br>
+* the two hard court Grand Slams seem to have less variance in results compared to the others<br><br>

+The addition of the scorelines as well as opponent names (in the mouseover) make the visualization richer.<br><br>

+A blocker I encountered was how to handle overlapping data points.
+The colors of the datapoints are transparent, so one can pretty easily tell if there is an overlap.
+However, the mouseover data only displays for one of the points - that is, the most recently written one.
+I haven't spent the time to think of a good way around this, and if anyone has tips they would be greatly appreciated!<br><br>